Silesian People's Party: Decline

-On 2 October 1938 Polish Army incorporated Zaolzie into Poland, and eventually the Wehrmacht incorporated Silesian territory near Opava and other territories into Nazi Germany.
-On 2 October 1938 Rudolf Francus and Walter Harbich, the leaders of the German-language faction of the Silesian People's Party sent a telegram to Adolf Hitler, speaking for the Silesian people and German people from Bohumín in protest of the cession of the Zaolzie to Poland.
+On 2 October 1938 Polish Army incorporated Trans-Olza into Poland, and eventually the Wehrmacht incorporated Silesian territory near Opava and other territories into Nazi Germany.
+On 2 October 1938 Rudolf Francus and Walter Harbich, the leaders of the German-language faction of the Silesian People's Party sent a telegram to Adolf Hitler, speaking for the Silesian people and German people from Bohumín in protest of the cession of the Trans-Olza to Poland.
 All the telegrams were sent without Kożdoń's knowledge.
-On 6 October 1938 Polish authorities banned all non-Polish organizations in Zaolzie.
+On 6 October 1938 Polish authorities banned all non-Polish organizations in Trans-Olza.
 German and Czechoslovak organizations were banned, as well as the Silesian People's Party and the Union of Silesians.
 Kożdoń was deposed as mayor of Český Těšín and authorities forced him to leave Cieszyn Silesia and go to Opava.
 At this time, Walter Harbich, in cooperation with Paul Lamatsch but without Kożdoń's knowledge, subordinated the illegal Silesian People's Party to the Volksdeutsche Mittelstelle ("Central office of ethnic Germans living abroad") in Berlin.

 Two weeks after the invasion of Poland by Germany, Kożdoń "was welcomed by ovation" back to Cieszyn.
 In December 1939, Nazi Germans organized a police census, in which 157,000 citizens of Cieszyn Silesia declared themselves members of the "Szlonzakian nationality" (Volk der Schlonsaken) and 184,000 declared Szlonzakian (Schlonsakisch) to be their native language.
 The Germans did not legalise the activities of the Silesian People's Party or reinstate Kożdoń as mayor.
 The Germans used the immense popularity of party's ideals for the purpose of Germanization.